- Animal Sciences

 Within the Animal Sciences emphasis area, students can study:

 - Animal behavior

-Within the Rangeland Sciences emphasis area, students can specialize in:
+Within the Rangeland Sciences emphasis area, students can study:

 - Ecology of rangelands